Writers, Teachers, and Athletes – Part XXXI

 Here I’ll mention two non-Catholics who gave up athletic glory: Eric Liddell (1902-1945), whose Olympic races were depicted in the 1981 film Chariots of Fire.
 He became a missionary to China where he died in a Japanese internment camp of a brain tumor.
 And: Sir Roger Bannister (1929-2018), the first person to break the four-minute mile, became a medical doctor.

-***Editor’s Note: For Part XXX in this series, click here
+***Editor’s Note: For Part XXXII in this series, click here

 From The Narthex